johannesmichael/CAS-AML-final-public/README.md

 The project tries to solve a common problem: searching for emails by context instead of email adresses or keywords only.
 It also lets you summarize the content of an email conversation.
 And for reference and more detailed information it provides you with the web link (if used on Outlook 365).

+The implementation uses OpenAI API, Langchain framework and ChromaDB to create a Streamlit app to query emails.
+It uses OpenAI, because it is kind of the State of the Art in usability and results.
+This way it should be the benchmark for me when trying to use other models.

 The project is the final project of the **CAS for Advanced Machine Learning 2022** at the University of Bern, Switzerland.